dvirbens/Cems/README.md

 * Make sure to update the DB first.
 * In project check for db.txt at Cems -> SQLConnector.
-* Make sure to remove the security as in some cases it's blocked.
+* Make sure to remove the security as in some cases it's blocked by the system.

 1. Download the jar files.
 2. Connect to the server.